CailleauThierry/PSThUtils/Office/README.md

 1. In a PowerShell prompt launch with "Run As Administrator" priviledges
 2. Set-ExecutionPolicy -ExecutionPolicy Bypass  # say yes

-The auto-generated .csv file will be in the $profile directory (just type “$profile” in PowerShell to find out where that is)
+The auto-generated .csv file will be in the $profile\TimedTask_Logs directory it creates (just type “$profile” in PowerShell to find out where that is)

 To launch the script, launch your edited version of "TimedTask.bat".